atallah-lab/neoplastic-evolution/README.md

 #### src_sompop_v0_1_1.r
 * An earlier version of the simulation described for src_sompop_v0_2_4.r.
 Driver and passenger mutations have fixed effects.
 Heterozygous and homozygous insertions are not differentiated.

+#### run_v2_5.ipynb
+* Jupyter notebook for defining parameters and running sompop_v0_2_5.
+Single test runs and simple visualization of results, or large batches can be performed.

 #### run_v2_4.ipynb
-* Jupyter notebook for defining parameters and running sompop_v0_2_4.
-Single test runs and simple visualization of results, or large batches can be performed.
+* See description for run_v2_5.ipynb.
+* Applies to sompop_v0_2_3

 #### run_v2_3.ipynb
-* See description for run_v2_4.ipynb.
+* See description for run_v2_5.ipynb.
 * Applies to sompop_v0_2_3

 #### run_v1_1.ipynb
-* See description for run_v2_4.ipynb.
+* See description for run_v2_5.ipynb.
 * Applies to sompop_v0_1_1

 ## Data

+#### ./data/drivers_XXXX.txt
+* Text file containing a column of selected tumor suppressor genes for the tumor type XXXX (Lung squamous cell - LUSC, Glioblastoma multiforme - GBM, Colorectal adenocarcinoma - COREAD).
+Present driver gene lists were selected from IntOGen database: https://www.intogen.org/search

+#### ./data/drivers_XXXX_filt.txt
+* Same as above except some filters have been applied to the lists

 #### ./data/tumor_type_pd_cgc.rda
 * Contains R data objects which are length-3 arrays storing probabilities of driver, passenger and null-effect L1 insertions in tumor suppressor genes (TSGs) for three cancer types (lung, colon, and brain), using TSGs reported in Cancer Gene Census.